dbmcclain/Astronomy/README.md

 ```

 **prec-aa** _RA-ang Dec-ang &optional to-epoch from-epoch => Ra-ang, Dec-ang_
-- Does the precession using another cheap approximation, coming out of the "3rd Ed.
+- Does the precession+nutation using another cheap approximation, coming out of the "3rd Ed.
 Explanatory Supplement to the Astronomical Almanac", sec.
 7.4.5.1, pp. 298-299.
 - Claims better than 1 arcsec accurcy for the next century.
 - _to-epoch_ defaults to `(CURRENT-EPOCH)`, _from-epoch_ defaults to `+J2000+`
 ```